 The dates are 1st April, 6th May, 3rd June, 1st July, 5th August, 2nd September.

 The course aims to teach the function and use of a botanical dichotomous key, a knowledge of the technical terms used in keys and plant descriptions and a knowledge of some of the main families of vascular plants.
 The course will use a mixture of short lectures, and guided individual and group or paired practical sessions.
 Note that the emphasis is on identification rather than recognition.

 We shall start, assuming no knowledge, with easier-to-identify families and we shall deal with more difficult families as the year progresses, including the grasses, the daisy, cabbage and carrot families.

-The course book will be Stace, A New Flora of the British Isles, third edition, 2010.
+The course book will be Stace, A New Flora of the British Isles, fourth edition, 2019.

 We are repeating our grasses course, which is always in demand, and is now expanded to two days, including field sessions.
 We will use Stace’s New Flora of the British Isles to identify grasses using the floral structure and The Vegetative Key to the British Flora by Poland and Clement (BSBI) to identify grasses using vegetative characteristics.
 It is not necessary to buy Poland and Clement unless you want to.
 Bring your hand lenses.
 Indoors we will be using microscopes but in the field you may find a large-magnification (20x or 30x) lens useful.